siddharth2016/hello-open-source/README.md

 **Hello Open Source**
 ```

-### ☞ Make sure your file shows **Hello Open Source**, either by printing it out as a program or simply a comment in that file (it is a necessary requirement for your PR to be merged with this repository)
+**Make sure your file shows Hello Open Source, either by printing it out as a program or simply a comment in that file (it is a necessary requirement for your PR to be merged with this repository).**

 ![New File GitHub](images/md_file_github.png)

-### ☞ Next comes writing the commit message, make it meaningful (even though you are doing this for the first time, it's better to do practice on writing good commit messages from start itself)
+**Next comes writing the commit message, make it meaningful (even though you are doing this for the first time, it's better to do practice on writing good commit messages from start itself).**

 ![Commit Message](images/commit_file_github.png)